 - Court mandated volunteers will be asked the number of hours they need to complete, the date by which they must complete those hours, and the court issuing the hours.

 - Court mandated volunteers will track their hours in a binder at the Food Bank, recording the beginning and end time for each shift and having each shift initialed by a Food Bank staff person.

-- Upon completion of hours, the Food Bank will mail or fax a letter to the relevant court indicating successful completion of the program, if required.
+- Upon completion of hours, the Food Bank will mail, fax, or email a letter to the relevant court indicating successful completion of the program, if required.
 It is up the individual to request this paperwork.

 - Court mandated volunteers will work alongside staff and other volunteers and must wear work-appropriate clothing.
 No slippers, open-toed shoes, or sandals will be permitted.

 - Court mandated volunteers that spend time texting, using cell phones, causing disruptions or being otherwise unproductive will not have their hours counted and will be asked to leave.

 - Court mandated volunteers that schedule a shift and then fail to appear or call in advance to reschedule will not be allowed to return.
 They will need to contact the court for a different placement.